Breast cancer: Lumpectomy and partial mastectomy

 - Wearing compression bandages to keep the swelling from recurring.

-- Seroma, which is accumulation of fluid in the location of the surgery.
+- Seroma, which is accumulation of fluid in the location of the operation.
 While most of the time the fluid is absorbed by the body, the area can be drained using a needle if it does not go away.

 - Other complications may include stiffness of the shoulder and possible numbness or altered sensation in the upper arm or armpit.